-A well-maintained application of Linoleum can last for forty years, and there are many older buildings that still have beautiful and vibrant Linoleum floors in use today.
+A well-maintained application of Linoleum can last for forty years, and many older buildings still have beautiful and vibrant Linoleum floors in use today.
 Linoleum is colorfast so that even as it naturally wears down over time the hue found on the surface of the floor does not fade.
 At the end of a linoleum floors life, there are two options for reintegrating the materials into the environment.

-- Fuel: Linoleum can be incinerated in order to produce a relatively clean source of energy which is comparable in strength to the same amount of coal being used.
+- Fuel: Linoleum can be incinerated to produce a relatively clean source of energy which is comparable in strength to the same amount of coal being used.
 The Carbon Dioxide which is released during the process is equivalent to that which is consumed by the various organic materials which it is manufactured from.
 The amount of energy created also equals roughly the amount expended in the production of the Linoleum, making the entire process a closed-loop system.

 - Biodegradable: If you place Linoleum in a landfill, it will decompose over time without releasing harmful gasses or toxins into the air.
 The natural, biodegradable materials used in the manufacture of the product will reintegrate with the earth.
 Aside from transport, this process requires no energy consumption.